Patricio-lotino/Evaluacion-unidad-2/README.md

-# Example MVC project with Express and Handlebars
+# MVC project with Express and Handlebars.
+Unit Evaluation 2

 This project is a base example for MVC pattern with Express and Handlebars.
 For dependencies installation you can use: